 main_package/ __init__.py file1.py file2.py file3.py main.py

-The rest of the files are just Python files that each have different information in it that we might want to use elsewhere – could be a Class, a function, etc. This is what will get used elsewhere in the application.
+The rest of the files are just Python files that each have different information in it that we might want to use elsewhere.
+This could be a Class, a function, etc.

-main.py is where we are going to call for the functions that we have stored in main_package.
-You’ll see how this works in a minute, but first let’s take a look at the
+The main.py is where we are going to call for the functions that we have stored in main_package.
+You’ll see how this works in a minute, but first let’s take a look at the __init__.py file.

 main_package/__init__.py and explicit imports: